chiew-group/MRI-defacer/README.md

 ## Example Usage
 After running main.py, the final defaced k-space data should exist in a folder named **results** as **defaced_{dataID}.npy**.
 You can see example outputs in the [demo.ipynb](demo.ipynb) Notebook.
 The example uses a fully sampled 12-channel dataset from Calgary Campinas [[3]](#3-r-souza-et-al-an-open-multi-vendor-multi-field-strength-brain-mr-dataset-and-analysis-of-publicly-available-skull-stripping-methods-agreement-neuroimage-vol-170-pp-482494-apr-2018-doi-httpsdoiorg101016jneuroimage201708021) preprocessed to be oriented as outlined in [Expected Input](#expected-input) and our default parameters in config.json.

+The example uses a fully sample 64-channel dataset that can be found with the following doi: 10.5281/zenodo.20393645.

 ## More Options for Developers & Troubleshooting